JellyTitan/ErgoDonk-Zero/README.md

 For surface mount diodes, a common method is to tin one pad, place the diode on, apply the soldering iron to the diode leg until it melts the solder underneath and sinks flush with the PCB.
 Then come back and solder the other leg.
 Alternately, you can use a rework station heat gun and solder paste.
 (I prefer this method for smds).
 .
 This board has been designed with automated Printed Circuit Board Assembly (PCBA) in mind.
 Since the minimum PCB order quantity is usually 5, it's often worth ordering PCBA for the diodes alone.
 (Roughly 1030 solder joints).
-@todo port the PCBA guide you wrote for the Junco.

 There is 1 diode per key, and 1 diode on the rotary encoder.
 @todo add image.